mendix/docker-mendix-buildpack/upgrading-from-v4.md

    docker build -t mendix-rootfs:builder -f rootfs-builder.dockerfile .
    ```
 2. When building the Mendix app itself, use the default values for `ROOTFS_IMAGE` and `BUILDER_ROOTFS_IMAGE` (remove any custom `--build-arg ROOTFS_IMAGE=...` and `--build-arg BUILDER_ROOTFS_IMAGE=...` arguments from the `docker build` command)
+3. If you need to use a specific version of CF Buildpack via `CF_BUILDPACK` or `CF_BUILDPACK_URL` arguments, these arguments should be specified when building the `rootfs-builder.dockerfile` image, **not** your app image.

 ### Option 2: build rootfs images centrally